 Malka Mandel cancels her Priceline hotel reservation and then tries to un-cancel it after losing her credit card dispute.
-Is there any way to restore her hotel reservation?
+Is there any way to cancel a Priceline hotel cancellation?

-Q: I recently visited Priceline.com to book a hotel.
+Q: I need to cancel a Priceline hotel cancellation and am hoping you can help me.
 I was checking out a few websites and shopping around for prices to see if I could find a good deal.

 I put in my dates and location and found a hotel I was interested in, the Waldorf Astoria in Jerusalem.
 It said in big bold letters, “Reasons to book now.
 Buy now & cancel anytime.”
 I took a look at it, and it seemed like a great idea.
 I could make a reservation now and if I didn’t want it or found a cheaper one, I could cancel.